Cellucci History, Family Crest & Coats of Arms

 More information is included under the topic Early Cellucci Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were:

 Cellucci Settlers in United States in the 19th Century

-- Carmine Cellucci, aged 27, who emigrated to the United States, in 1893
+- Carmine Cellucci, aged 27, who immigrated to the United States, in 1893

 - Antonio Cellucci, aged 15, who landed in America, in 1896

 - Arcangelo Cellucci, aged 42, who landed in America from Rafrino, in 1898

 - Domenico Cellucci, aged 24, who settled in America from S.Donato, in 1899

 Cellucci Settlers in United States in the 20th Century